Djokovic 'won't want to miss' record shot

 "And so it should be, because there shouldn't be any preferential treatment coming into the state compared to what the regular community is going through," he said.

-Tennis Australia have also announced there will be a record 17 warm-up events staged across the states of Victoria, New South Wales and South Australia, mostly in the respective state capitals of Melbourne, Sydney and Adelaide.
+Tennis Australia has also announced there will be a record 17 warm-up events staged across the states of Victoria, New South Wales and South Australia, mostly in the respective state capitals of Melbourne, Sydney and Adelaide.

 They begin with the ATP Cup team competition, which returns to Sydney from 1-9 January.